openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

 But we would like to describe some important points related to `OTXTestHelper` and the test suite as a whole:

-- typically for one OTX task type for all training tests there is only one test class with only only one test method that has a lot of combination of test parameters values
+- typically for one OpenVINO™ Training Extensions task type for all training tests there is only one test class with only only one test method that has a lot of combination of test parameters values
 - the method `get_list_of_tests` of `OTXTestHelper` returns this triplet `argnames, argvalues, ids` that is used later in `pytest_generate_tests`-related pytest magic to